INFORMSJoC/INFORMSJoC.github.io/index.md

 ### Available Software and Data

 #### ACCEPTED, BUT NOT YET PUBLISHED (RED)
 * [Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates](https://doi.org/10.1287/ijoc.2022.1263) by Cheng Li, Siyang Gao, and Jianzhong Du, has associated [software/data](https://github.com/INFORMSJoC/2021.0329).
 * [Acuity-Based Allocation of ICU-Downstream Beds with Flexible Staffing](https://doi.org/10.1287/ijoc.2022.1267) by Silviya Valeva, Guodong Pang, Andrew J. Schaefer, and Gilles Clermont, has associated [software/data](https://github.com/INFORMSJoC/2021.0133).
+* [An LSTM+ Model for Managing Epidemics: Using Population Mobility and Vulnerability for Forecasting COVID-19 Hospital Admissions](https://doi.org/10.1287/ijoc.2023.1269) by Arindam Ray, Wolfgang Jank, Kaushik Dutta, and Matthew Mullarkey, has associated [software/data](https://github.com/INFORMSJoC/2021.0027).

 #### PUBLISHED IN ARTICLES IN ADVANCE